trinodb/trino/presto-docs/src/main/sphinx/installation/cli.rst

 Command Line Interface
 ======================

-The Presto CLI provides a terminal-based, interactive shell for running queries.
+The Trino CLI provides a terminal-based, interactive shell for running queries.
 The CLI is a
 `self-executing <http://skife.org/java/unix/2011/06/20/really_executable_jars.html>`_
 JAR file, which means it acts like a normal UNIX executable.